-1 Location where customer-supplied padlocks can be used to lock the door
+1 Location where customer-supplied padlocks can be used to lock the door pry off the latch with a flat head screwdriver and pop out the mating cap to free up the holes for the screw.

 Holes in the door latches of the fiberglass enclosure allow you to attach a wire seal.